-Dr. Deming published over 170 articles, wrote numerous unpublished papers for his students and clients, and conducted hundreds of studies for clients.
-These and numerous other writings by Dr. Deming are in the National Archives, The Library of Congress (LOC) in Washington, DC.
-To access this collection, call the LOC Manuscript Division.
-Since access to the collection is restricted, please call the LOC at 202-707-5387 to receive an access form.
+Dr. Deming published more than 170 articles over his lifetime, wrote numerous unpublished papers for students and clients, and conducted hundreds of studies.
+These and other writings are in the National Archives in The Library of Congress (LOC) in Washington, DC.
+Access to the collection is restricted and controlled by the LOC – please contact them for permission to view the archive.

 Dr. Deming’s aim in this paper is to contribute something to the improvement of statistical practice.
 He distinguishes between enumerative studies and analytic studies.
 An enumerative study has for its aim an estimate of the number of units of a frame that belong to a specified class.
 An analytic study has for its aim a basis for action on the cause-system or the process, in order to improve product of the future.
 Techniques and methods of inference that are applicable to enumerative studies lead to faulty design and faulty inference for analytic problems.
 It is possible, in an enumerative problem, to reduce errors of sampling to any specified level.
 In contrast, in an analytic problem, it is impossible to compute the risk of making a wrong decision.
 A number of examples clarify the issues.